mozilla/gecko-dev/devtools/docs/getting-started/build.md

-# Set up to build Firefox Developer Tools
+# Build and Run Firefox Developer Tools

-Since DevTools is part of Firefox, we need to get and build Firefox's source code.
+The first big step to working on DevTools is building Firefox's source code.

 * [Installing Mercurial](#installing-mercurial)
 * [Getting the code](#getting-the-code)